 Arkio runs on many devices making it easy to share models and collaborate.
-Simply download Arkio for free at https://www.arkio.is/download or get the app from the iOS App Store, Google Play Store, Oculus or Steam.
-The Windows installer of Arkio comes with the plugins for Revit, Rhino and SketchUp.
+Simply download Arkio for free at https://www.arkio.is/download or get the app from the iOS/Mac App Store, Google Play Store, Oculus or Steam.
+The Windows installer of Arkio comes with plugins for Revit, Rhino and SketchUp.

 Import models to Arkio

-1) Use the Revit, Rhino or SketchUp plugins on Windows to export your model to Arkio
+1) Use the our Revit, Rhino, SketchUp or Unity plugins on Windows to export your model to Arkio

 Inviting others to your model

-You can start a meeting inside Arkio to share the active scene and your placed imported models.
-Just give the meeting a name and a password, connect to start hosting the meeting and share the meeting details with others to talk, explore and create together in real-time.
+You can start a meeting inside Arkio to share the active scene and all your placed imported models.
+Just give the meeting a name and a password and hit connect to start hosting the meeting.
+You can now share these meeting details with others to talk, explore and create together in real time.

 Hosting and sharing models in a meeting

-The Host of the meeting (star icon) has special meeting permissions like the ability to mute others, switch between design options and gather users.
+The Host of the meeting (star icon) has special meeting permissions like the ability to mute others, switch between design options, and gather all other users.
 Arkio Enterprise also allows hosts to give temporary edit rights to free Arkio users in a meeting.

-To share one of your existing local models into a meeting you need to be the meeting host, select a model in the front row of your models overview and click the share icon.
+To share one of your existing local models in a meeting you need to be the meeting host, select a model in the front row of your scene viewer, and click the share icon.
 This will share the model with all meeting participants.